oevkaya/datafest_UoE/content/faq.md

 #### <i class="fas fa-question-circle fa-fw"></i> Is there a registration fee?

 No, there is no registration fee.
 However note that the event takes significant resources to run.
 So, if you sign up, we expect that you show up!
-If your plans change, [let us know](mailto:mcetinka@ed.ac.uk) ASAP so we can make your spot available to someone else.
+If your plans change, [let us know](mailto:david.elliott@ed.ac.uk) ASAP so we can make your spot available to someone else.

 #### <i class="fas fa-question-circle fa-fw"></i> Who is eligible to compete?</h4>

 All University of Edinburgh and Heriot-Watt undergraduate students are eligible.

+#### <i class="fas fa-question-circle fa-fw"></i> What are the prizes?</h4>

+Prizes include medals, student memberships to the American Statistical Association, and e-student memberships to the Royal Statistical Society with free print copies of the Significance magazine.
+We'll have a few other surprises as well!

 #### <i class="fas fa-question-circle fa-fw"></i> What about MSc and PhD students?